bw-math/bw-math/source/assignments/problems/statistics/01_ESTIMATION.rst

 .. image:: ../../../assets/imgs/classwork/2006_apstats_frp_1b.png
     :align: center

+Use this information to answer the following questions.

 	a.
 Comment on any similarities and any differences in the two distributions of distances traveled by balls launched from catapult A and catapult B.

 	b.
 If the parents want to maximize the percentage of having the Ping-Pong balls land within the band, which one of the two catapults, A or B, would be better to use than the other?
 Justify your choice.

 	c.
 Using the catapult that you chose in part *b*, how many centimeters from the target line should this catapult be placed?
 Explain why you chose this distance.

 4. **2003, Free Response, #1**